isomerpages/sciencecentre-emag/_stories/Culture/Sparking Wonder: Science Centre Singapore's Volunteers.md

 <p>19-year-old Nayantara Liz Njondimackal, a biomedical engineering student
-at the University of Sheffield, remembers marveling at a simple science demonstration as a child: a Science Centre educator balancing a paper butterfly with to explain gravity.
+at the University of Sheffield, remembers marveling at a simple science demonstration as a child: a Science Centre educator balancing a paper butterfly to explain gravity.
 Little did she know this would be one of the events setting her future career path in motion.</p>
 <p>Several years later, Njondimackal had the opportunity as a volunteer to
 engage kids at a balancing butterfly station for the It’s Physics Time